muhyun/-SelfDrivingCar-Term1-P3-BehavioralCloning/README.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to learn from images with steering wheel angle.

 My first step was to use a convolution neural network model similar to the famous and simple ConvNet, LeNet.
 I thought this model might be appropriate because the model needs to predict the streering wheel's angel for a given image taken from the onboard camera.
 This can be easily achieved by having 1 neuron in the output layer, and make it regression not classification.
 For that, MSE (Mean Squared Error) is chosen as the cost function.